 However if there is an extended period of investment performance that is significantly better than expected, it is possible that the income that could be bought using the invested money – known as the Money Purchase Pension – turns out to be more than the Final Salary Pension.

-In this situation the Scheme Rules state that the member should benefit from the better-than-expected investment performance, and so you are paid the higher Money Purchase Pension instead of the Final Salary pension.
+In this situation the Scheme Rules state that you, the member, should benefit from the better-than-expected investment performance, and so you are paid the higher Money Purchase Pension instead of the Final Salary pension.

 This type of hybrid pension arrangement is sometimes called a Money Purchase Underpin, because your eventual income is underpinned by the actual investment performance of your Money Purchase Account.